-Applicable percentage ownership before the offering is based on 18,916,351 shares of common stock outstanding as of May 31, 2021, assuming the conversion of all outstanding shares of redeemable convertible preferred stock into shares of common stock upon the closing of this offering.
+Applicable percentage ownership before the offering is based on shares of common stock outstanding as of , 2021, assuming the conversion of all outstanding shares of redeemable convertible preferred stock into shares of common stock upon the closing of this offering.
 Applicable percentage ownership after the offering is based on shares of common stock outstanding immediately after the closing of this offering, assuming no exercise by the underwriters of their option to purchase additional shares in full.
-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable within 60 days of May 31, 2021.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable within 60 days of , 2021.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.
 The information contained in the following table is not necessarily indicative of beneficial ownership for any other purpose, and the inclusion of any shares in the table does not constitute an admission of beneficial ownership of those shares.
-The percentage ownership information does not reflect any potential purchases pursuant to the directed share program or otherwise of any shares of common stock in this offering by the beneficial owners identified in the table below.